5 - Based on 1 Reviews

 Meals during the trek

-All the meals including breakfasts, lunch, and dinner are served during your stay in Kathmandu and the trekking journey.
+In addition to accommodation, all the meals including breakfasts, lunch, and dinner are served during your stay in Kathmandu and the trekking journey.
 Usually, breakfast and dinner are served at the same hotel where we stay overnight and lunch is served en route to our destination during the trek.

 The services are basic, with some of the popular western, Asian, or Nepalese menus being the most popular and consumed.
 The most popular and common menu items include the Dal-Bhat set, which consists of rice, lentils, and vegetables, as well as meat, rice, and noodle items, spaghetti, pasta, momo(dumplings), Tibetan bread, chapatti, local tsampa porridge, potatoes, sandwiches, macaroni dishes, pizza, Sherpa stew, steaks, vegetable curry and so forth.
-The Dessert Items (Rice Pudding, Apple pie), Hard Drinks Steaks, etc.) are available on the menu as well during the trek.

 However, you cannot compare them with the choices available in large cities.
 Usually, local agricultural products are used to prepare meals.
 Other ingredients are purchased from the market if they cannot grow at a particular elevation.